jaslynmiura/jaslynmiura/README.md

 ## Hi!
 I'm Jaslyn Miura👋

 I am an Environmental Data Science Master's student at the Bren School of Environmental Science & Management at UCSB!
+I've been advancing my skills in statistical modeling, machine learning, geospatial analysis, and data visualization to help establish impactful solutions.

+I'm a University of Washington alum!
+I graduated with a B.S. in Environmental Science and Terrestrial Resource Management, with a minor in Quantitative Science.

+I grew up on the island of Hawaiʻi, surrounded by a diverse community that deeply cares for the land, which has motivated me to use data-driven solutions to address environmental problems my home faces.

 <!--
 **jaslynmiura/jaslynmiura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.